 Running Optical Prime in Extended Mode (Windows)

 The Live Optics collector is a multi-faceted tool that allows users to complete both host and array based collections.
-The host based assessment is called Optical Prim (formerly known as DPACK).
+The host based assessment is called Optical Prime (formerly known as DPACK).
 Optical Prime is configured to run for a maximum of 24 hours under standard mode.
 For users that need to run the collector for a longer duration, the collector will need to be run in "Extended Mode" to allow for a longer time duration to be selected during the configuration of Optical Prime.
 This tutorial describes how to run the Live Optics collector in extended mode to select a time duration of up to 7 days.

 Download and extract Live Optics to a folder on your workstation.
 (Live Optics can also be executed from a laptop or server)